- Reduced in Size and Fee -

 in association with Denenberg Fine Arts

 The exhibition, CONTEMPLATING CHARACTER: Portrait Drawings & Oil Sketches from Jacques-Louis David to Lucian Freud, is now available for circulation to museums worldwide.The exhibition premiered at the Lowe Art Museum, Coral Gables, Florida in 2015, followed by exhibition at the St. Petersburg Museum of Fine Arts, Florida, in February, 2016, and the Dixon Gardens and Gallery in 2018.
-It will be presented at the Society of the Four Arts, Palm Beach, FL in February 2023.
-The original drawing exhibition has now been reduced in size and cost and is available for scheduling throught 2025.
+It was presented at the Society of the Four Arts, Palm Beach, FL in February 2023.
+The original drawing exhibition has now been reduced in size and cost and is available for scheduling through 2027.

 CONTEMPLATING CHARACTER explores the evolution of portraiture from the end of the 18th century until the present.
 In contrast to portraits near the end of the eighteenth century that were tired flattery of the rich and powerful, invigorating new movements of Neoclassicism, Romanticism and Realism took hold of art at the end of the eighteenth century and into the nineteenth century, the result of a desire for a sense of "unvarnished truth" and a more honest and gritty incisiveness of depiction.
 By the twentieth century, the hallmark of the portrait was individuality; that is, the character, or sense of “personality” was primary, whether stylistically Post-Impressionist, Expressionist, Surrealist, or Realist.